Thought suppression: Behavioral domain

 Thought suppression also has the capability to change human behavior.
 Macrae, Bodenhausen, Milne, and Jetten found that when people were asked not to think about the stereotypes of a certain group (e.g. a "skinhead"), their written descriptions about a group member's typical day contained less stereotypical thoughts.
 However, when they were told they were going to meet an individual they had just written about, those in the suppression group sat significantly farther away from the "skinhead" (just by virtue of his clothes being present).
-These results show that even though there may have been an initial enhancement of the stereotype, participants were able to prevent this from being communicated in their writing; this was not true for their behavior though.
+These results show that even though there may have been an initial enhancement of the stereotype, where participants were able to prevent this from being communicated in their writing; this was not true for their behavior.

 Further experiments have documented similar findings.
 In one study from 1993, when participants were given cognitively demanding concurrent tasks, the results showed a paradoxical higher frequency of target thoughts than controls.
 However other controlled studies have not shown such effects.
 For example, Wenzlaff and Bates found that subjects concentrating on a positive task experienced neither paradoxical effects nor rebound effects—even when challenged with cognitive load.
 Wenzlaff and Bates also note that the beneficiality of concentration in their study participants was optimized when the subjects employed positive thoughts.

 Some studies have shown that when test subjects are under what Wegner refers to as a "cognitive load" (for instance, using multiple external distractions to try to suppress a target thought), the effectiveness of thought suppression appears to be reduced.
 However, in other studies in which focused distraction is used, long term effectiveness may improve.
 That is, successful suppression may involve less distractors.
 For example, in 1987 Wegner, Schneider, Carter & White found that a single, pre-determined distracter (e.g., a red Volkswagen) was sufficient to eliminate the paradoxical effect post-testing.
 Evidence from Bowers and Woody in 1996 is supportive of the finding that hypnotized individuals produce no paradoxical effects.
 This rests on the assumption that deliberate "distracter activity" is bypassed in such an activity.